Skip to content

 Petrified Forest National Park (Arizona)

-The park is renowned for its colorful and vast deposits of petrified wood, which span over large areas, presenting a geological wonderland.
+We actually stumbled upon this park during a road trip through Arizona, and I'm glad we did.
+The colorful deposits of petrified wood span over large areas — it's like walking through an outdoor geology museum.
 The process of petrification involves wood turning into stone over millions of years, preserving intricate details of the bark and tree rings.
-Additionally, this park is unique as it includes a segment of the iconic Historic Route 66, intertwining natural history with cultural heritage.
+You can actually see the ring patterns in the stone, which I found incredible.
+Bonus: the park also includes a segment of the iconic Historic Route 66, so you get natural history and cultural heritage in one visit.

 Conclusion